Invergordon Cruise Port

 Recent Developments and Renovations

 More recently Invergordon has become a busy cruise ship destination offering a wide range of shore excursions.
-The port is able to accept the largest cruise ships thanks to a deep section of water beside the shore and a deep channel running through the Cromarty Firth.
+The port can accept the largest cruise ships thanks to a deep section of water beside the shore and a deep channel running through the Cromarty Firth.

-Cruise ships visiting the Cromarty Firth will likely pass a number of oil rigs.
+Cruise ships visiting the Cromarty Firth will likely pass several oil rigs.
 These are not drilling for oil but are either stored or waiting to go back out to the North Sea oil fields.
-There are also a number of businesses that support the energy industry in the Cromarty Firth, including Technip which specialise in laying underground pipelines.
+There are also several businesses that support the energy industry in the Cromarty Firth, including Technip which specialise in laying underground pipelines.

 In 2023 it was announced that Invergordon had been chosen as a green port.
 This means there will be extra investment and opportunities relating to renewable energy projects for the area.